sambit-giri/ska_eor_inference/README.md

-# SKA EoR Inference
+# SKA EoR Inference: Euler Characteristics ($\chi$)

-This repository contains code relevant to the Epoch of Reionization (EoR) inference chapter for the SKA Science Working Group.

-We ask that, by July 11, you submit three (3,3) covariance matrices (of the posterior) describing the constraints on the parameters obtained with your summary statistic on a dataset obtained for the following cases:
+This repository contains the code for the Epoch of Reionization (EoR) inference chapter of the SKA Science Working Group. **[Sambit K. Giri](https://github.com/sambit-giri)** is the primary contributor of the code in this branch.
+The analysis uses the **Euler Characteristics ($\chi$)** to derive forecasted constraints on EoR parameters.
+Several authors have studied $\chi$ of the 21-cm signal (e.g., [Gleser et al. 2006](https://ui.adsabs.harvard.edu/abs/2006MNRAS.370.1329G/abstract); [Friedrich et al. 2011](https://ui.adsabs.harvard.edu/abs/2011MNRAS.413.1353F/abstract); [Giri et al. 2019](https://ui.adsabs.harvard.edu/abs/2019MNRAS.489.1590G/abstract)).
+This study relies on an efficient algorithm implemented in employed in [tools21cm](https://github.com/sambit-giri/tools21cm)), which is described in Appendix A of [Giri et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019MNRAS.489.1590G/abstract).

+We forecast constraints for three key SKA survey scenarios using Fisher analysis:
 1. <mark>100hrs</mark> of observations with the <mark>AA*</mark> layout,
 2. <mark>1000hrs</mark> of observations with the <mark>AA*</mark> layout, and
 3. <mark>1000hrs</mark> of observations with the <mark>AA4</mark> layout.

-Note that this main repository is setup for Case 1 above.
-Update the total observation time (variable `obs_time` and SKA layout (variable `subarray_type`) in the codes described below for the other two cases.
+## Repository Structure

+The `Euler_Characteristics/` directory constains the scripts used to estimnate the corresponding summary statistic:
+- `Euler_Characteristics/estimator.py` contains the function used to estimate the PdPS, which relies on the [tools21cm](https://github.com/sambit-giri/tools21cm) package
+- `Euler_Characteristics/compute_PdPS_*` are the scripts used to compute PdPS for the three cases.
+- `Euler_Characteristics/Fisher_Analysis_with_noise.ipynb` is the Jupyter notebook used to perform the Fisher analysis.
+- `Euler_Characteristics/Plot_Posterior.ipynb` is the Jupyter notebook showing the posterior distribution of the forecast study.
+- `Euler_Characteristics/SKA_chapter_statistics` is the directory containing the summaries estimated from the dataset.

+The `output/` directory contains the (3,3) posterior covariance matrices for multiple scenarios.
+To visualize the results, use the `PdPS/Plot_Posterior.ipynb` notebook, which generates plots of the posterior distributions from the forecast.

 ## Usage

-Please create your own branch on the repo and upload your codes and result matrices (as three independent text files) to the branch by July 11, 2025.
-This is to ensure reproducability.

 We recommend using a python environment using softwares, such as [venv](https://docs.python.org/3/library/venv.html) and [anaconda](https://www.anaconda.com/) to work with this package.
 The minimum requirements to run the scripts are listed in the `requirements.txt` file.